bhusalb/approximate-dp/README.md

 # DpApprox

-An automated and integrated tool for proving and disproving Differential Privacy with Gaussian Distribution and Laplace Distributions.
+An automated and integrated tool for proving and disproving Differential Privacy with gaussian distributions and laplace distributions.

 # Install via Docker
 Due to the multiple dependencies of this project, it is much easier to install inside a docker container.